 Energy level: Low to Moderate

-To some, English and French Bulldogs are the ideal apartment dogs.
+To some, American and French bulldogs are the ideal apartment dogs.

 They’re quiet and lazy lapdogs when they’re indoors and just fine with low to moderate exercise.
 In fact, they can develop breathing problems if they overexert themselves.
 They’re also cute as heck – but in different ways.
-Stout and a bit taller and heavier, English Bulldogs have a matter-of-fact look on their faces while French Bulldogs are smaller with long ears that make them seem more curious.
+Stout and a bit taller and heavier, American bulldogs have a matter-of-fact look on their faces while French bulldogs are smaller with long ears that make them seem more curious.

 Both breeds are great for people of all ages because they’re friendly and easygoing.
 Even though they can be difficult to train, they never forget a new command once they learn it.

-The main distinction for owners of English and French Bulldogs is that English Bulldogs can require more intense grooming.
-They need to be brushed two-three times a week while French Bulldogs only need to be brushed about once a week.
+The main distinction for owners of American and French bulldogs is that American bulldogs can require more intense grooming.
+They need to be brushed two-three times a week while French bulldogs only need to be brushed about once a week.

 Tips for making the best possible choice